aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 + Task 4: Configure DDoS diagnostic logs
 + Task 5: Configure DDoS alerts
 + Task 6: Test with simulation partners

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Configure%20Azure%20DDoS%20Protection%20on%20a%20virtual%20network)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Estimated time: 40 minutes